Amex Centurion Lounge Opens at Houston’s George Bush Intercontinental Airport (IAH)

 What Amenities are available at the new lounge at Houston’s IAH Airport?

-A sample lunch and dinner menu is included below.
+A sample lunch and dinner menu are included below.
 Again this is all included for free just for holding the American Express Platinum card.

 Outside of the incredible food and drinks included for free in your visit to the IAH Centurion Lounge, visitors will also be able to enjoy the following amenities: